-- Host virtual town halls for community input and create surveys to collect and re-evaluate data - Allow TEDs to have input in ADE annual accountability plan before it is submitted to US Department of Education
+Host virtual town halls for community input and create surveys to collect and re-evaluate

+• Allow TEDs to have input in ADE annual accountability plan before it is submitted to US De-

-- Give tribes report data and provide them with data regarding how many of their students are receiving school-offered services. - Create a balance sheet of how Title I funds and other funds available for supporting tribal students' education are being accessed and provide this information to tribes.
+• Give tribes report data and provide them with data regarding how many of their students are

+• Create a balance sheet of how Title I funds and other funds available for supporting tribal students' education are being accessed and provide this information to tribes.
 Evaluate the needs of our communities to know where we need to guide our students in education.